Lacrymology/states/varnish/doc/metrics.rst

 ~~~~~~

 Number of times the request pass to the backend (see
-:doc:`/varnish/doc/index` documentation for all available `actions
+:doc:`index` documentation for all available `actions
 <https://www.varnish-cache.org/docs/3.0/tutorial/vcl.html#actions>`_).

 s_pipe
 ~~~~~~

-Number of times :doc:`/varnish/doc/index` use pipe to serve the request (:doc:`/varnish/doc/index` acts like a TCP proxy, more `details
+Number of times :doc:`index` use pipe to serve the request (:doc:`index` acts like a :ref:`glossary-TCP` proxy, more `details
 <https://www.varnish-software.com/blog/using-pipe-varnish>`_).

 s_req
 ~~~~~

-Total number of requests :doc:`/varnish/doc/index` received.
+Total number of requests :doc:`index` received.

 s_sess
 ~~~~~~